 Under the CEFF, during 2009, the Company sold 1,824,941 shares of common stock to Kingsbridge Capital Limited, at an average per share price of approximately \$9.24, for gross proceeds of approximately \$16.9 million.
-Under the CEFF, during the three month period ending March 31, 2010, the Company sold 406,744 shares of common stock to Kingsbridge Capital Limited, at an average per share price of approximately \$9.22, for gross proceeds of approximately \$3.75 million.
+Under the CEFF, during the three and six month periods ending June 30, 2010, the Company sold 406,744 shares of common stock to Kingsbridge Capital Limited, at an average per share price of approximately \$9.22, for gross proceeds of approximately \$3.75 million.
 A proportionate share of the CEFF originating expenses was allocated to these sales from deferred offering costs.
-Net of expenses, proceeds from these sales were approximately \$16.8 million and \$3.727 million for 2009 and 2010, respectively.
+Net of expenses, proceeds from the 2010 sales were approximately \$3.727 million.
+There were no sales under the CEFF in the same period a year earlier.

-As of March 31, 2010, 1,095,315 shares of common stock remain available for sale under the CEFF, exclusive of the 200,000 outstanding warrants held by Kingsbridge.
-As of March 31, 2010, legal, accounting, and other costs associated with this agreement approximating \$62 have been deferred and will be charged to equity as a reduction of future proceeds from the CEFF or operations should management decide to abandon the CEFF.
+As of June 30, 2010, 1,095,315 shares of common stock remain available for sale under the CEFF, exclusive of the 200,000 outstanding warrants held by Kingsbridge.
+As of June 30, 2010, legal, accounting, and other costs associated with this agreement approximating \$62 have been deferred and will be charged to equity as a reduction of future proceeds from the CEFF or operations should management decide to abandon the CEFF.